MegaPast2Future/PHYLACINE_1.2/README.md

 ### Download the data
 To download the latest stable version of PHYLACINE (Version 1.2) or to read our detailed metadata, vist our archive on [DataDryad](www.datadryad.org) **(This link will go live once the manuscript has been published)**.

-To play around with the latest development version of PHYLACINE, fork our repo or click [here](https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/MegaPast2Future/PHYLACINE_1.2/tree/master/Data) **(This link will go live once the manuscript has been published)**.
+To play around with the latest development version of PHYLACINE, fork our repo or click [here](https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/MegaPast2Future/PHYLACINE_1.2/tree/master/Data).

 ### Cite the data
 To cite PHYLACINE, please use the following:

 > Faurby, S., Davis, M., Pedersen, R. Ø., Schowanek, S. D., Antonelli, A., & Svenning, J.C.
-(In Review).
+(In Press).
 PHYLACINE 1.2: The Phylogenetic Atlas of Mammal Macroecology.
 Ecology.

 If you would like high resolution copies of the PHYLACINE logo for your presentations, we have both a [colored version](docs/PHYLACINE_logo_large.png) and a [black and white version](docs/PHYLACINE_logo_large_bw.png) that you may use.